 I provide training to a variety of agencies, therapists, and youth workers.
 I focus as on how I do trainings as much as on what I teach about—I favor an interactive, experiential teaching style and I work to integrate theory, practice, and research in accessible and meaningful ways.

 If you’re imagining a super boring, all-work-no-play life, think again!
 I have a life not centered on therapy, youthwork, and critical theory.
-I’m into Gopher Women’s Hockey, drinking cold press, throwing balls for my dog, Feet, walking & biking everywhere, and hanging out at coffee shops (drinking cold press).
+I’m into Gopher Women’s Hockey, drinking cold press, walking & biking everywhere, and hanging out at coffee shops (drinking cold press).
 I have successfully introduced the Nut Goodie—the modest Minnesota candy bar—to enthusiastically receptive international audiences.
 The Sorting Hat has decisively placed me in the House of Ravenclaw.

 Let’s Start a Conversation